 Place the bagels back on a greased baking sheet.
 Bake at 425 for 20 minutes.

 I love eating these blueberry bagels fresh from the oven, generously topped with butter or cream cheese.
+If you want to try and make air fryer blueberry bagels, try this recipe from Fork to Spoon.

 Blueberry Bagels Recipe